gskema/elasticsearch-query-dsl-php/README.md

 ## Matcher?

-Request object that is received by ElasticSearch `/_search/` has many properties and sub-properties like `query`, `filter`, `post_filter`, etc.
+Request object that is received by Elasticsearch `/_search/` has many properties and sub-properties like `query`, `filter`, `post_filter`, etc.

 To avoid convoluted expressions like